Are your container gardens may be looking past

-Are your container gardens may be looking past their prime?
+their prime?
 Is the sweet potato vine choking the life out of your containers?
 If this is the case, don’t fret.
-With the addition of a few late-blooming flowering plants, your containers can look fresh and seasonally appropriate.
-Whether you choose annuals or perennials, fall is a great time for bolder colors and textures.
+With the

-containers: Potted plants don’t have the insulation that in-ground plants have, and their roots may freeze, so it is best to plants that are viable two USDA zones below your zone if you want the plant to return next year.
+One caveat when purchasing a perennial for containers: Potted plants don’t have the insulation that in-ground plants have, and their roots may freeze, so it is best to plants that are viable two USDA zones below your zone if you want the plant to return next year.

 Pansies (the orange blooms around the rim of this front pot) are the typical go-to plant for fall, and with good reason.
 The pansies labeled “hardy” can withstand a frost or two and, if you're lucky, may even come back the following spring.
 Plus, pansies come in more colors than you can shake a dead petunia at.
 Pansies are low growing, with a mounded shape, and work well as a filler in the front of your container.
 Their broad blooms shine when combined with ornamental grasses or finely textured asparagus fern.